 The journalism minor consists of 20 semester hours, including 12 hours in three required courses: English 241, Communication 290S, and either English 320 or English 321.
-The remaining elective course may be chosen from among English 244, English 320 or 321, Art 241A Introduction to Photography, Communication 351 Media Law, and English 492 or Communication 491 Internship.
+The remaining elective hours may be chosen from among English 244, English 320, 321, or 324, Art 241A Introduction to Photography, Communication 351 Media Law, English 492 or Communication 491 Internship, and other approved courses.
 At least two courses should be numbered 300 or higher.
 Senior minors will also submit a portfolio of their journalistic work with a brief reflective essay.